 …Ouch.
 Yes, I dropped coffee……this was tough since I love the flavor, smell, my mugs, the jump start and routine of it.

 I’m sleeping much better also and learned that the average half life for coffee is 6 hours meaning that after 6 hours half the caffeine is still in your system.
-That’s’ an average, so some people (like myself) are more sensitive and it can effect you much longer than you think.
+That’s’ an average, so some people (like myself) are more sensitive and it can affect you much longer than you think.

 Focus on good sleep